Friends of City Hall Park’s

 9am – 1pm FCHP & CHPC’s It’s My Park Day

 Annual Partnership for Parks-sponsored spring green-up, celebrating belated Earth Day.
-Collaborating with City Hall Park Conservancy, including tree care workshop, Sidewalk Chalk Art Forest, flower planting, kids’ activities, music, as well as cleanup throughout CHP.
-More: info@CHPC/NYC.org
+Collaborating with City Hall Park Conservancy, including Sidewalk Chalk Art Forest, flower planting, kids’ activities, music, as well as cleanup throughout CHP.
+More: info@chpc-nyc.org

 April 29 Tuesday

-9am - 1pm Adore Me & community volunteer spring gardening
+9am - 1pm Adore Me, Kyndryl's Social Impact Team, and Divergent Teambuilders & community volunteers spring gardening

-Join Adore Me’s community service team and Friends of CHP for tree care, weeding, mulching & clean up + Sidewalk Chalk Art Forest.
+Join Adore Me’s community service team, Kyndryl's Social Impact Team, Divergent Teambuilders and Friends of CHP for tree care, weeding, mulching & clean up + Sidewalk Chalk Art Forest.

 April 30 Wednesday